anshpayal/quiz-mania/README.md

 ## Quiz Mania
 A React-based quiz application that allows users to test their knowledge across multiple categories.
+[Live Link](https://quiz-mania-sage.vercel.app/)

 ## Problem Statement
 Create a Quiz Application where users can select a category, answer multiple-choice questions with a timer, and receive a final score based on their correct answers.
 The code should be clean, maintainable, and follow best practices.